KristianLyng/varnishfoo/appendix-d.rst

            # puts it into a request header called "x-magic".
            # It does this by first ensuring we've passed the question-mark,
            # then skipping all characters up until "magic=", then starting
-           # a group using paranthesis.
+           # a group using parentheses.
 The content of the group is one or
            # more of any character except &.
            # + acts just like * , but where * means "0 or more", + means "1
            # or more"